rhysfred/skyfan-zigbee/README.md

 ## Installation

 1. **Configure Arduino IDE**:
-   - Install ESP32 board package (v3.3.5 or later)
+   - Install ESP32 board package by Expressif (v3.3.5 or later)
-   - Select "ESP32C6 Dev Module" board
+   - Select your ESP32C6 board e.g. "XAIO_ESP32C6" or "Adafruit Feather ESP32-C6".
+If using a board other than the XAIO one, double-check the pinouts in this sketch
    - Set "Zigbee Mode" to "Zigbee ZCZR (coordinator/router)"

 2. **Upload Firmware**: